 Redeemer University College offers different non-degree programs through occasional studies, auditing privileges and one-year certificate programs.

 An occasional student is someone who takes one course per term but is not admitted to a degree program and does not have a university degree.
-To apply, download the Occasional Studies Application Form (.pdf) and submit it to the Registrar’s Office.

 To be considered for this status, you must have fulfilled the requirements for mature student admission or be a secondary school graduate who gives evidence of the potential to complete undergraduate university courses successfully.
 You may apply courses taken by occasional study to the degree program if you decide to pursue part-time or full-time studies.